Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability

 \section{Simulations}

 In this Section we investigate the role of LSI (Assumption \ref{ass:LSI_AM}) and sequential ignorability assumptions (Assumption \ref{ass:SI} and Assumption \ref{ass:SI_AM}) using simulations.
 In our simulated experiment we set up two alternative scenarios in which both the data generating process and the assumptions underlying inference can vary.
-In the first scenario we generate data under sequential ignorability using a data generating process where both SI and SIL hold, while in the second scenario LSI is assumed.
+In the first scenario we generate data under sequential ignorability using a data generating process where both SI and SIL hold, while in the second scenario LSI holds, but neither SI nor SIL holds..
 Then we conduct Bayesian inference on the relevant causal estimands for each scenario under both LSI and SI, and in this latter case we use both the SI-1 and the SI-2 specifications.
-Results from G-methods are also showed when SI/SIL is assumed for comparison purposes.

-In order to clearly assess the implications of the two alternative assumptions, LSI and SI/SIL, and investigate the robustness of the estimands to violations of SI/SIL, we focus on a simple setting: we assume that we are in an experimental setting, with no covariates $\bX_i$ involved, and the first treatment, $W_{i1}$, randomly assigned, for each unit $i$.
+In order to clearly assess the implications of the two alternative assumptions, LSI and SI/SIL, and investigate the robustness of the estimands to violations of SI/SIL, we focus on a simple setting: we assume either that LSI and SI/SIL hold without conditioning on the covariates (and thus we can ignore the information on the covariates) or that LSI and SI/SIL hold conditional on the observed covariates, but we are already within cells defined by observed pre-treatment variables.
+Indeed although LSI and SI/SIL may be unrealistic without conditioning on the covariates, we can still interpret the results by imaging that the analyses are conducted on a sub-population of units that is homogeneous with respect to the observed pretreatment variables.
 We also consider relatively large sample sizes of $5000$ units to avoid (or, at least, reduce) sampling variability issues.